mohcenaouadj/ML-Graph/README.md

 Galaxai a graph-like networking platform that aims to bring the AI/ML community in the MENA region closer, in Galaxai people are represented as nodes in a huge graph, the more similar these people are the closer they are in the Galaxai.

-You get to explore people in the graph space, engage in conversations, exchange experiences and knowledge, sell/ buy locally collected datasets, invite people to your events and get freelancing, research work, internships and collaboration opportunities with people in the community.
+You get to explore people in the graph space, engage in conversations, exchange experiences and knowledge, sell/ buy locally collected datasets, invite people to your events and get freelancing and collaboration opportunities with people in the community.

 Researcher you are, AI engineer, data enthusiast or a student with ml background you make the community, you make Galaxai.